chrisweb/web-audio-api-player/README.md

 * write more documentation
 * make a list of all possible errors (set a distinct code for each error), handle all error cases that are still unhandled
 * [abort](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/abort) the loading of the sound if the user clicks play and then pause (or stop / next / previous) before the end of the buffering process
-* add new mode similar to XMLHttpRequest but that uses [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) to get the sound / song data from server
+* add new loadPlayerMode similar to XMLHttpRequest but that uses [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) to get the sound / song data from server
 * add feature to crossfade two songs "on end" (if there is a the next song in a playlist) or just fade out (current song) / fade in (next song)
 * currently the "find song in queue" can't retrieve songs by queue index, is this useful anyway?
 * use suspend and resume if for some time no sound was played? ... to free device resources.
 As suspend returns a promise, does this mean suspending and resuming takes time? if so how much time does it take, based on that information we can decide after how much time it makes sense to suspend the ctx to save device resources
 * use web workers, especially for the decoding of the ArrayBuffer into an AudioBuffer, to not block the main thread while decoding?
-* add a shuffle songs mode
+* add a shuffle songs feature
 * add a loop song (<https://webaudio.github.io/web-audio-api/#looping-AudioBufferSourceNode>) feature (actually maybe this already works today, need to verify)
 * add support for more codecs?
 Note: the player should check which codecs are supported by the browser and compare that list with the ones defined in the sound sources, then the player should use the first codec that is supported and that is marked as "isPreferred", if none is marked as "isPreferred" use the first sources codec that is supported
 * write code tests!!! (goal ofc 100% coverage), add [tests coverage badge](https://coveralls.io)